Alex Palou Fastest in Rolex 24 at Daytona Practice

-DAYTONA BEACH, Fla. – Practice Thursday (Jan.
-25) for the Rolex 24 at Daytona largely mirrored much of last weekend’s ROAR Before the 24.
-Chip Ganassi Racing’s Alex Palou was fastest overall in Cadillac with a lap at 134.074 mph during the afternoon session.
+DAYTONA BEACH, Fla. – Practice for the Rolex 24 at Daytona largely mirrored much of last weekend’s ROAR Before the 24.
+Chip Ganassi Racing’s Alex Palou was fastest overall in Cadillac with a lap at 134.074 mph during the afternoon session on Thursday (Jan.
+25).

 For Palou, someone who has had limited time in the Cadillac VSeries.R prior to the ROAR Before the 24, Thursday was rather educational.